Biden team searching for new ways to slow border surge

 On the road in Jacksonville, Fla., to promote the $1.9 trillion pandemic relief bill Biden recently signed into law, Vice President Harris said Monday she is not planning to visit the border “today” but that she has in the past and will do so again.

-And she reiterated the Biden position that Trump left him a tough situation at the border.
+And sShe reiterated the Biden position that Trump left him a tough situation at the border.
 “We were left with a very challenging situation.
 Let’s get these kids out of CBP custody and get them into HHS custody,” Harris said.
 “We’ve got to treat this issue in a way that is reflective of our values as Americans.”

 Members of Congress will focus more attention on the migration challenges later this week as Democrats and Republicans lead various delegations down to the border.
 Rep. Joaquin Castro (D-Tex.) plans to lead a trip of lawmakers to visit an HHS shelter in Carrizo Springs, Tex., the first shelter for migrant children that opened under the Biden administration.